What if I told you that I could help you increase the number of leads coming from your website? Big deal, you’d probably say.

 Once you have the contact’s details you can then track their journey to sale and beyond to find out helpful information like:

 - How much revenue did a particular advertising campaign generate?

 - Which marketing activities result in the most revenue?

 - What is the life time value of customers, and how did they find you?

 - What marketing activities drive high value clients/customers?

 These are answers to the real questions that businesses should be asking if they want to grow and thrive.
 These are but four questions marketing automation can answer and the answers to these questions alone could transform a business.

 As I said, we’ve really only scratched the surface on marketing automation in this post but hopefully that is enough to get you thinking about how marketing automation could fit into your marketing activities and business processes.

-If you’d like to find out more about marketing automation and how to implement it in your business with actionable tips, advice and software recommendations we are holding a Marketing Automation education event on the 20th June at our offices from 6pm – 7:30pm.
+If you’d like to find out more about marketing automation and how to implement it in your business with actionable tips, advice and software recommendations, book in for a free strategy session today.